ingraevgeny/approot/README.md

 to deploy docker images and helm charts: username, password, registry, oci-url

-Clone each microservice repository, for each one open the console, go to the root application project folder and enter the commands sequentially:
+Clone each microservice repository, for each one open the console, go to the root application project folder and enter the command:

 _mvn install_-DimageVer=$imageVer -DskipTests=true